 If Direct Medics is your designated body, please email us at email@example.com.

-All aspects of Revalidation are provided completely free of charge to our Prescribed Connections.
+All aspects of Revalidation are provided completely free of charge to our Prescribed Connections as Standard.

 - annual appraisal;